-Looking for an extra revenue stream without spending thousands on production videos?
+Looking for an extra revenue stream without spending thousands on video production?
 Use video consulting to expand your offering.

 2. Use Reliable Video Conferencing to Close Deals

 Conversing via email can only get you so far when it comes to closing deals and making sales for your business — especially if your leads are high-value targets, like big businesses.
-HubSpot found this to be true in their State of Inbound study, in which sales professionals stated that getting people on the phone or video conferencing closed the most deals.
+HubSpot found this to be true in their State of Inbound study, in which sales professionals stated that getting people on the phone or a video conference call closed the most deals.